-IF the property is THEN refigure AMT depreciation using the Section 1250(c) real property (generally nonresidential real and residential rental property).
-Straight line method over 40 years, with the same mid-month convention used for the regular tax.
-Tangible property (other than section 1250(c) real property) that was depreciated under straight line for the regular tax.
-Straight line method over the property's class life with the same convention used for the regular tax.
+IF the property is THEN use the Section 1250 property.
+Straight line method over 40 years.
+Tangible property (other than section 1250 property) depreciated using straight line for the regular tax.
+Straight line method over the property's AMT class life.
 Any other tangible property.
-150% declining balance method, switching to the straight line method for the first tax year it gives a larger deduction, over the property's class life.
-Use the same convention used for the regular tax.
+150% declining balance method, switching to straight line the first tax year it gives a larger deduction, over the property's AMT class life.